 \subsection{Loss function and performance metric}

 We have tried training our model using $L^1$ and $L^2$ loss functions.
 Both are pixel-wise loss functions that measure the mean absolute error and mean squared error between input and output images, respectively.
-We find that the $L^1$ loss gives better results, in line with previous EDSR and WDSR networks \citep{edsr, wdsr}.
+We find that the $L^1$ loss gives better results in terms of time for training to converge, in line with previous EDSR and WDSR networks \citep{edsr, wdsr}.
 The final results presented here were trained using $L^1$ loss.

 As a way of assessing the veracity of our reconstructed image and the performance of our neural network, we use two metrics.
 The first is peak signal-to-noise ratio ($PSNR$), which a standard statistic used in computer vision.
 PSNR is a pixel-by-pixel estimator of the ratio of maximum signal and corrupting image noise, expressed in decibels.
 It is given by,